djgroen/FabCovid19/README.md

 Up to now, we executed our FACS jobs on localhost using FabCovid19 plugin in FabSim3, however, we can submit our jobs to other machines to be executed remotely.
 FabSim3 provides several remote machines configurations such as [ARCHER2](https://www.archer2.ac.uk/).

-The examples we mentioned above can be executed remotely by the command below:
+The examples mentioned above can be executed remotely by replacing the `machine` section of the command:

 ```bash
 fabsim archer2 covid19:config=test,cores=1,starting_infections=1